 - Music

-- Software and computer/video games
+- Software items

-- Video
+- Video items

 Amazon Seller Account Fees

-Amazon offers two types of Amazon seller accounts— individual and professional.
+Amazon offers two types of Amazon seller accounts: individual and professional.
 The fees and features of each type are geared toward the specific selling needs of low-volume individuals and high-volume business sellers.

-Both account types enable you to sell on the platform, manage and list products one at a time, set static prices, receive help from Seller Support, and give you access to tools like Seller University trainings, Help pages, a Revenue Calculator, and the Amazon Seller App.
+Both account types enable you to sell on the platform, manage and list products one at a time, set static prices, receive help from Seller Support, and give you access to tools like Seller University training, Help pages, a Revenue Calculator, and the Amazon Seller App.

 Account Type | Best for | Monthly Fee | Listing fee |